Preamble

 Description

-Career Preparation helps students explore the most common career and graduate school options for cs/cse/mwd majors.
+Career Preparation helps students explore the most common career and graduate school options for cs/cse/hcid majors.
 Job seekers learn how to locate the most appropriate entry-level jobs in the tech sector, while students wishing to pursue graduate studies understand how to find the best fit at the research, academics, faculty, and scholarship levels.
 Students also learn to prepare a polished résumé or cv, establish a professional online presence, and develop best interviewing practices — for the tech sector and academic institutions.
 Additionally, students learn — with the support of Career Services — how to use job-searching tools, such as LinkedIn, Glassdoor, and Indeed.
-We’ll also discuss how to network with others, how to obtain internships, and how to perform a personal “gap analysis.”
+We’ll also discuss networking and obtaining internships.

 Learning Outcomes